soundpress/RulesOfNYC/docs/c16/index.rst

       (vi) a statement about respondent's right to file with the Loft Board, OATH or ECB, as applicable, an answer denying or admitting the violation with an explanation, prior to or at the hearing.
 The notice of hearing must be served by regular first class mail by the Loft Board, OATH or ECB to the owner of the premises, or his or her designated agent, as each is indicated in the Loft Board's records.
 A copy of the notice of hearing must also be sent by the Loft Board, OATH or ECB by regular first class mail to the tenant or tenants of any units where violations which are the subject of such hearing are alleged to have occurred.
 If the notice of hearing is sent by OATH or ECB, a copy of the notice of hearing must also be sent to the offices of the Loft Board.

    (4) Hearings.
 Hearings may be conducted by Loft Board staff hearing examiners, OATH Administrative Law Judges or ECB hearing officers, who will determine whether each violation alleged is sustained by the evidence, whether the landlord-respondent is responsible for providing the particular service in question, and whether the landlord-respondent has made good faith efforts to provide such service.
 Formal rules of evidence do not apply to such hearings.
 Where a hearing is conducted by an OATH Administrative Law Judge, the hearing must be conducted in accordance with the procedures governing hearings before the Loft Board.
 Where a hearing is conducted by an ECB hearing officer, the hearing must be conducted in accordance with the procedures governing hearings before the ECB.
 When the Loft Board hearing examiner or OATH Administrative Law Judge or ECB hearing officer makes a finding that the violation exists and that the landlord is responsible, he or she must impose a fine within the recommended range in subparagraph (8) below.
 The fines in subparagraph (8) below include a fine for each violation substantiated and an additional fine for each day the violation exists beginning the day immediately following the cure period until the violation is cured.
 The Loft Board hearing examiner, OATH Administrative Law Judge or ECB hearing officer is authorized to suspend the fines when a good faith effort to provide services is demonstrated.
 The landlord has the burden to prove by a preponderance of the evidence the date of cure, if any.
 If the case is before a Loft Board hearing examiner or OATH Administrative Law Judge, the Loft Board's staff has the burden of proving the factual allegations contained in the notice of violation by a preponderance of the evidence; however, each notice of violation made pursuant to subparagraph (2) is maintained by the Loft Board as a record kept in the regular course of business and is proof of the facts contained in the notice.
 If the case is before the ECB, the notice of violation must be sworn to or affirmed pursuant to § 1049-a(d)(1)(b) of New York City Charter.
 Hearings must electronically recorded and the original recording must be part of the record and the sole official transcript of the proceeding.
 A written decision sustaining or dismissing each allegation in the notice of hearing must be rendered by the Loft Board hearing examiner, OATH Administrative Law Judge or ECB hearing officer within a reasonable time after the conclusion of the hearing.
 Each decision, a copy of which must be served on the respondent by regular mail, must contain brief findings of facts, conclusions of law, and where appropriate, an order imposing a fine.
 If a landlord fails to appear at the hearing after proper notice, the landlord will be declared in default and a decision will be issued by the Loft Board's hearing examiner, OATH Administrative Law Judge or ECB hearing officer assigned to the case.
 If the case is before ECB, requests to vacate a default determination must be made in accordance with ECB's applicable policy and procedure.
-If the case is before the Loft Board hearing examiner or OATH Administrative Law Judge, requests to vacate a default determination must be made in accordance with the Loft Board's procedure as set forth in 29 RCNY § 1-06(i) of these rules.
+If the case is before the Loft Board hearing examiner or OATH Administrative Law Judge, requests to vacate a default determination must be made in accordance with the Loft Board's procedure as set forth in 29 RCNY § 1-06(i).

    (5) Appeals of Decisions.
-An appeal from a determination of a Loft Board hearing examiner or OATH Administrative Law Judge issued pursuant to 29 RCNY § 2-04 must be brought in accordance with the provisions of 29 RCNY § 1-07.1 of these rules.
+An appeal from a determination of a Loft Board hearing examiner or OATH Administrative Law Judge issued pursuant to 29 RCNY § 2-04 must be brought in accordance with the provisions of 29 RCNY § 1-07.1.
 An appeal from a determination of an ECB hearing officer issued pursuant to 29 RCNY § 2-04 must be brought before the ECB in accordance with its applicable rules and provisions and must be in a form prescribed by the ECB, which may be obtained at www.nyc.gov/ecb.

    (6) Willful Violations of the Minimum Housing Maintenance Standards.
 Where a Loft Board hearing examiner, an OATH Administrative Law Judge or an ECB hearing officer determines that a violation of the Minimum Housing Maintenance Standards is willful, the owner of the building in which the iolation exists will be deemed out of compliance with Article 7-C, for purposes of assertion of the landlord's rights under Multiple Dwelling Law § 285(1).
 A second finding of a violation for the same condition within a 6-month period is presumed willful for purposes of this paragraph (6).
 A finding that a building is not in compliance with Article 7-C because of a willful violation of the Minimum Housing Maintenance Standards may be removed upon the lord's filing of a request with the Loft Board for a re-inspection to confirm that the violation has been corrected.
 If the Loft Board's staff person conducting the inspection determines that the violation or violations have been corrected, and so certifies, a copy of his or her inspection report must be filed with the prior decision and the building will deemed in compliance with Article 7-C for purposes of MDL § 285(1).
 A finding of a willful violation of Minimum Housing Maintenance Standards will be considered as evidence of harassment of residential occupants by the landlord.